henri/spb/README.md

 # uninstalls the software and the update logs (easily put back)
 rm -ri ~/bin/start-private-browser.bash ~/bin/spb-update.bash ~/bin/spb-update.log

-# remove your custom templates and configruation file ; assuming you have not saved to a custom location (carful you may not want to delete this - caution advised)
+# remove your custom templates and configruation file ; assuming you have not saved to a custom location
+# carful you may not want to delete this - caution advised
 rm -ri ~/bin/spb-templates

-# remove spb fish functions ; including your any custom spb functions (you may not want to delete this - caution advised)
+# remove spb fish functions ; including any custom spb functions
+# carful you may not want to delete this - caution advised
 rm -ri ~/.config/fish/functions/spb*.fish ~/.config/fish/functions/start-private-browser.fish
 ```
 <br/>